tfenster/end2end/source/_posts/2025-01-12-moving-my-spin-application-to-azure-kubernetes-service-and-cache-for-redis.md

 Due to a technical limitation[^1] in the [Fermyon][fermyon] [Cloud][fermyon-cloud], I decided to move [Verified Bluesky][vb] to the [Azure Kubernetes Service][aks] with [SpinKube][fermyon-spinkube], using[Azure Cache for Redis][azredis] as backend for the [Spin][fermyon-spin] [Key-Value store][spin-kv], and finally using a dedicated domain (verifiedbsky.net) for it.
 In this blog post, I'll explain the infrastructure setup, how to use it in Spin, the Continuous Deployment setup and the configuration of the domain.

+**Update:** The technical limitation mentioned above has been lifted, so Verified Bluesky is now running in the Fermyon Cloud again!
+If you for whatever reason want to run you application in AKS, the explanation below is still valid.

 ## The TL;DR

 All the steps are explained in bits and pieces somewhere, so I didn't invent any of the following and I'll cite my sources, but I want to give you a complete end-to-end picture.
 Follow the detailed steps below and you will see: